aak-94/aak-94/README.md

 - 👯 I’m looking to collaborate on **Computer vision projects**

-- ⚡ Fun fact **I started coding with Excel and VBA but now i hardly use it.**
+- ⚡ Fun fact **I started coding with Excel and VBA but now i hardly use it now.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">